lkmvip/netflix-4K-DDplus/README.md

 **Other OS And Browser(Includes portable edge)**
 1, Max 1080P
 2, HE-AAC Audio (lower than DDplus)
-3, Avchigh code can be use
+3, AVC/Avchigh code can be use